hmrc/sbt-accessibility-linter/README.md

 2. Run your tests

-    The below command is only needed for first time setup of node dependencies
+    The below command will both install npm dependencies and run the accessibility tests
     ```text
     sbt clean a11y:test
-    ```
-    Then run
-    ```text
-    sbt test
     ```
 3. Your test output will describe what you need to add to your spec to enable testing the page templates.
 All tests should be marked as `(pending)` which will allow teams to progressively cover and fix all the pages in their service over time.